trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/admin_menus.md

 Go to Web Admin: Manage &rarr; (*List of all Admin Menus*)
 :::

-The following sections provide detailed information and controls for each of these administrative functions as functional menus.

 ![](images/adminmenus.png)
 *Figure: Admin Menus*

-You can find the
+Explore the documentation to access detailed information and controls for administrative functions, organized into the following functional menus.

 | Menu | Description |
 |-------|------------|